lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ---

-## X. MISCELLANEOUS
+## X. EVOLUTION DEBATE

-These are not necessarily evidence for evolution, but are tangentially related and generally support the theory.
+This section shifts from defending evolution to attacking its critics.
+These are not necessarily evidence for evolution, but are tangentially related and generally support the theory: useful to know as citations and rhetorical points in debates.

 ### Scientific Consensus